mackersD/webroot_auth_demo/README.md

 Security Characteristics

-- Storage of passwords as hashed values
+- storage of passwords as hashed values
-- Obscure wrong password or wrong user as a user/password combindation
+- obscure wrong password or wrong user as a user/password combination
-- Prevent account enumeration by not indicating if an account already exists on registration.
+- prevent account enumeration by not indicating if an account already exists on registration
-- Minimum password requirements
+- minimum password requirements

 Testing Characteristics